acriptis/dj_bot/hello_bot/components/README.md

-Here we put modules that are shared between multiple skills
+Here we put components that are shared between multiple skills